Are you eligible to file an insurance claim?

 If you have an insurance policy, you have a contract with your insurance company that requires them to provide certain coverage and the performance of certain duties.
-When insurance companies fail to honor their contractual responsibilities, you can be left with large bills and expenses that you didn't anticipate.
+In the section below, we delve into different aspect of insurance claims, from homeowner’s insurance to motor vehicle.

 Homeowner’s Insurance Claims

-When your home is damaged by a hurricane, windstorm, fire, plumbing leak or roof leak, your homeowner's insurance company may be responsible for paying for some or all of the repairs.
-These repairs can be very expensive - sometimes in the hundreds of thousands of dollars.
-Some insurance companies and their claims adjusters take these claims seriously and work to properly evaluate and pay them.
+When your home is damaged by a storm, hurricane, a fire, roof leak or a plumbing leak, your homeowner’s insurance company may be responsible for paying for some or all of the repairs.
+These repairs can be very expensive – sometimes in the hundreds of thousands of dollars.
+Most insurance companies and their claims adjusters treat take these claims seriously and work to properly evaluate and pay them.

-Also, most insurance policies require the homeowner to take steps to "mitigate" or minimize the damage to their house.
-When a home suffers water damage, the affected area must be dried out quickly in order to prevent mold.
+Most insurance policies require the homeowner to take steps to “mitigate” or minimize the damage to their house.
+When a home suffers water damage, the affected area must be dried out in order to prevent mold.
 If mold is permitted to grow, it can compound the damage to the house.

 There are water mitigation or restoration companies that will respond to your home very quickly and take the steps necessary to prevent further damage to your house.
 Often times they will make arrangements with the homeowner to bill the insurance company directly.
-Our lawyers are experienced in assisting the homeowner and the water restoration contractors in securing the insurance payments they are entitled to.
+Our lawyers are experienced in assisting water restoration contractors in securing the insurance payment they are entitled to.